 On July 26, 2007, the Group converted a wholly-owned general partnership, formed in 2006 to hold its Pebble Property interest, into a limited partnership, the Pebble Partnership, so that an indirect wholly-owned subsidiary of Anglo American plc ("Anglo American") could subscribe for 50% of the Pebble Partnership's equity effective July 31, 2007.
 Each of the Group and Anglo American has equal rights in the Pebble Partnership through wholly-owned affiliates.
 The purpose of the Pebble Partnership is to engineer, permit, construct and operate a modern, long-life mine at the Pebble Project.
 The Pebble Partnership's assets include the shares of two Alaskan subsidiaries which hold registered title to the claims.
-To maintain its 50% interest in the Pebble Partnership, Anglo American is required to make staged cash investments into the Pebble Partnership aggregating to what is expected to be US\$1.5 billion.
+To maintain its 50% interest in the Pebble Partnership, Anglo American is required to make staged cash investments into the Pebble Partnership aggregating to US\$1.5 billion.

 Anglo American's staged investment requirements include an initial minimum expenditure of US\$125 million (completed in 2008) towards a prefeasibility report.
 The prefeasibility report is to be approved by the Board of the general partner (Pebble Mines Corp.), and is to summarize all previous prefeasibility studies.
+The Board of the general partner is also to approve the alternatives for a final feasibility study.
 After receipt of the approved prefeasibility report, Anglo American is required, in order to retain its 50% interest in the Pebble Partnership, to commit to further expenditures which bring Anglo American's total investment to at least US\$450 million, which amount is to be expended in producing a final feasibility study and in related activities, including to obtain relevant permits contemplated for current and planned activities, the completion of which is expected to take the Pebble Partnership to a production decision.
-Upon an affirmative decision by the Pebble Partnership to develop a mine, Anglo American is required to commit to the remainder of the total investment of US\$1.5 billion in order to retain its interest in the Pebble Partnership.
-Following completion of the US\$1.5 billion expenditure, any further expenditure will be funded by Anglo American and Northern Dynasty on a 50:50 basis.
-To March 31 2011, Anglo American has funded US\$327.7 million (\$347.9 million).
+Upon an affirmative decision by the Pebble Partnership to develop a mine following approval of a positive feasibility study, Anglo American is required to commit to the remainder of the total investment of US\$1.5 billion in order to retain its interest in the Pebble Partnership.
+Following completion of the US\$1.5 billion expenditure, any further expenditure will be funded by Anglo American and the Group on a 50:50 basis.
+To June 30, 2011, Anglo American has funded US\$346.8 million (\$366.4 million).
 The Pebble Partnership agreement provides for equal project control rights for both partners with no operator's fees payable to either party.

 The Group has determined that its investment in the Pebble Partnership qualifies as an interest in a jointly controlled entity under IAS 31, Interests in Joint Ventures, and applies the equity method in accounting for this interest.
 The Group has not recognized any share of the losses in the Pebble Partnership since inception as the Group has no obligation in respect to these losses as the agreement with Anglo American states that the distribution of losses funded by Anglo American are allocated 100% to Anglo American until the total investment of US\$1.5 billion is met.
-For the period ended March 31, 2011, the Pebble Partnership has incurred losses totaling \$9,777 (2010 - \$10,450).
+For the period ended June 30, 2011, the Pebble Partnership has incurred losses totaling \$29,193 (2010 - \$24,946).
+Cumulative losses since inception of the Pebble Partnership to June 30, 2011 total \$362,049 (2010 - \$288,999).
+The accounting policies of the Pebble Partnership are the same as those followed by the Group.
+The Group's investment in the Pebble Partnership is carried in US dollars.
+Exchange differences arising from the translation of the Group's investment in the Pebble Partnership are recognized directly in the foreign currency translation reserve through other comprehensive loss (income).